So, what DO you owe your adult children?

 Kids should have some freedom as an adult, but it’s your house and you are still the parent.
 It’s fine to set high expectations and enforce them, and I think it’s an excellent idea.
 And in our case, it is working out quite well.
 Two weeks after graduation, he has a full-time job, is saving for his car, and does daily chores.

-Here are a pair of great books I’ve found to help you really cope with managing your adult children.
+Here is a pair of great books to help you to cope with managing your adult children.
 This one is called Boundaries with Teens, but I think it applies equally to older teens and young adult children.